In the age of video games, gadgets and smartphones, getting your kids outside for some fresh air isn’t easy…

 However, trampolines are exciting enough to persuade even the most reluctant teens to spend some time in the garden.
 They provide kids with hours of fun and exercise (plus, who are we kidding, they’re an exciting purchase for us adults too!).

-There are a range of trampolines on the market and, of course, safety should be your number one priority.
-If you’re considering purchasing a trampoline but you’re not sure where to start, the following tips will help inform your decision:
+There are a range of trampolines on the market and, of course, safety is a number one priority.
+To help you find the best trampoline for your garden, we’ve put together the following guide:

 Besides the fact that trampolines are extremely good fun, there are a lot of other benefits to using them at home.